-Aringhus, in his account of subterraneous Rome, acknowledges this conformity between the Pagan and Popish rites, and defends the admission of of their wisest Popes and Governors: "who found it necessary," he says, "in the conversion of the Gentiles, to dissemble and wink at many things, and yield to the times; and not to use force against customs, which the people are so obstinately fond of; nor to think of extirpating at once every thing, that had the appearance of profane; but to supersede in some measure the obligation of the sacred laws; till those converts convinced themselves by degrees, and informed of the whole truth, by the suggestions of the Holy Spirit, should be content to submit in earnest to the yoke of Christ."
+Aringhus, in his account of subterraneous Rome, acknowledges this conformity between the Pagan and Popish rites, and defends the admission of formity between the Pagan and Popish rites, and detends the admission of the ceremonies of heathenism into the service of the church, by the authority of their wisest Popes and Governors: "who found it necessary," he says, "in the conversion of the Gentiles, to dissemble and wink at many things, and vield to the times; and not to use force against customs, which the people are so obstinately fond of; nor to think of extirpating at once every thing, that had the appearance of profane; but to supersede in some measure the obligation of the search laws: "ill those converts convinced themselves by degree." tion of the sacred laws; till those converts convinced themselves by degrees, and informed of the whole truth, by the suggestions of the Holy Spirit, should be content to submit in earnest to the yoke of Christ."
 Aring.
 Rom.

 Subter.
 Tom.
 1. Lib.
 1. Cap.
 21.

-It is by the same principles, that the Jesuits defend the concessions, which they make at this day to their proselytes in China; who, where pure Christianity will not go down, never scruple to compound the matter between Jesus and Confucius; and prudently allow, what the stiff old prophets so impoliticly condemned, a partnership between God and Baal: of which though they have often been accused at the court of Rome, yet I have never heard, that their conduct has been censured.
-But this kind of reasoning, how plausible soever it may be, with regard to the first ages of Christianily, or to nations just converted from Paganism, is so far from excusing the present Gentilism of the church of Rome, that it is a direct condemnation of it; since the necessity alleged for the practice, if ever it had any real force, has not, at least for many ages past, at all subsisted: and their toleration of such practices, however useful at first for reconciling heathens to Christianity, seems now to be the readiest way to drive Christians back again to heathenism.
+It is by the same principles, that the Jesuits defend the concessions, which they make at this day to their proselytes in China; who, where pure Christianity will not go down, never scruple to compound the matter between Jesus and Confucius; and prudently allow, what the stiff old prophets so impoliticly condemned, a partnership between God and Baal; of which though they have often been accused at the court of Rome, yet I have never heard, that their conduct has been censured.
+But this kind of reasoning, how plausible soever it may be, with regard to the first ages of Christianity, or to nations just converted from Paganism, is so far from excusing the present Gentilism of the church of Rome, that it is a direct condemnation of it; since the necessity alleged for the practice, if ever it had any real force, has not, at least for many ages past, at all subsisted: and their toleration of such practices, however useful at first for reconciling heathens to Christianity, seems now to be the readiest way to drive Christians back again to heathenism.

 I have sufficiently made good what I first undertook to prove: an exact conformity, or rather uniformity of worship, between Popery and Paganism.
-For since, we see the present people of Rome worshipping in the same tem-ples; at the same altars; sometimes the same images; and always with the same ceremonies, as the old Romans; who can absolve them from the same superstition and idolatry of which we condemn their Pagan ancestors?
+For since, we see the present people of Rome worshipping in the same temples; at the same altars; sometimes the same images; and always with the same ceremonies, as the old Romans; who can absolve them from the same superstition and idolatry of which we condemn their Pagan ancestors?